PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I learned how to use Random Forests

 **Thoughts :** The random forest uses many trees, and it makes a prediction by averaging the predictions of each component tree

+## Day 24 : May 20 , 2020 |  Kaggle's Introduction to Machine Learning

+**Today's Progress :** Today I practiced with ML for my fist competition

+**Thoughts :** Today I finished the course Introduction to Machine Learning of Kaggle